 Friends of 20th Street Park are engaged in a dialogue with the local community board and elected officials to turn a vacant property into a park that all New Yorkers can enjoy.
-In short, we need the City to facilitate a transfer of the property from Department of Sanitation control to Parks and Recreation.
+In short, we need the City to facilitate a transfer of the property to Parks and Recreation.

 For a more in-depth account of the process, keep reading.

 This is what it's going to take to turn an abandoned sanitation lot into a pocket park.